New York City can limit art vendors in popular parks: appeals court

 These rules were meant to combat congestion, enhance parks’ beauty and allow New Yorkers to enjoy the parks for recreation.

-Vendors in the restricted areas could sell on a first-come, first-served basis, with no more 100 or 140 allowed in the restricted areas depending on the day, down from roughly 300 before the rules took effect.
+The city’s Department of Parks and Recreation allowed vendors in the restricted areas to sell on a first-come, first-served basis.

+It capped the number of vendors at 100, or 140 on days the Greenmarket in Union Square was not operating, down from roughly 300 before the rules took effect.

-In Tuesday’s decision, Justice Barbara Kapnick called the rules “an appropriate response to demonstrated concerns” about the vendors, and said there was no proof the plaintiffs were denied equal protection.
+In Tuesday’s decision, Justice Barbara Kapnick called the rules “an appropriate response to demonstrated concerns” about the vendors, and found no proof that the plaintiffs were denied equal protection.

 “The record supports defendants’ contention that there are many more opportunities for expressive matter vending than food and souvenir vending in the designated city parks,” Kapnick wrote.